AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 * Keep them awake!
 * Give them something to take home.

->*"But there are so many training courses and tutorials our there!"*
+**There are no experts in your course.**

+Let's get this out there from the get-go.
+The reason anyone wants to come to your training course is because you know something they don't.
+They already know this.
+You don't have to keep telling them that.

+Who amongst us have not at some point been

+**Developers love code.**

+The main reason we write code is because we love to code.
+Don't forget that.

+This is the reason that every development course worth its salt features functional code examples.

-And that is true, but what we wanted to do differently was to give a one-stop-shop for a someone who wanted to use AngularJS to develop serious applications.
+So we set out to make a one-stop-shop for a someone who wanted to use AngularJS to develop serious applications.
 You know, translate the questions we struggled with into answers.
-And what better way is there than to present this in the form of raw functional code.

-So we went to create a functional application that would serve as example for all the would be victims of our training course.
+And this lead to us creating the mother of all course example applications (*or at least the mother of all course example application we had ever seen*).

 {::nomarkdown}
 <figure>